 In conclusion, when you’re patient, creative, and practical, the command line will make you a more efficient and productive data scientist.

 As this book is on the intersection of the command line and data science, many related topics have only been touched upon.
 Now, it’s up to you to further explore these topics.
 The following subsections provide a list of topics and suggested resources to consult.

-This book would not have been possible without the many people who created the command line and the numerous command-line tools.
+This book would not have been possible without the many people who created the command line and the numerous tools.
 It’s safe to say that the current ecosystem of command-line tools for data science is a community effort.
 I have only been able to give you a glimpse of the many command-line tools available.
 New ones are created everyday, and perhaps some day you will create one yourself.
 In that case, I would love to hear from you.
-I’d also appreciate it if you would drop us a line whenever you have a question, comment, or suggestion.
+I’d also appreciate it if you would drop me a line whenever you have a question, comment, or suggestion.
 There are a couple of ways to get in touch:

 - Email: firstname.lastname@example.org